Wiredcraft/provider-image-checker/README.md

 - *client_id:* Your client id.
 Some providers do not use a client id.
 In that case use an empty string for this field.
 - *filters:* A list of regular expressions to filter out the desired images.

+### Additional options

+*file_directory:* Change this field in config.json to specify where the downloaded image list wil be saved.
+The list is saved in JSON format, in a file named *images.json*.